Active learning for data streams: a survey: Online active learning approaches

 where the values $\mu_i$ and $\Sigma_{i, i}$ encode the model knowledge and confidence in the weight vector for the $i$th feature $w_i$.
 The covariance between the $i$th and $j$th features is captured by the term $\Sigma_{i, j}$.
 The smaller the variance associated with the coefficient $w_i$, the more confident the learner is about its mean value $\mu_i$.
 The objective of the proposed method is to take into account the confidence of the model when updating the model and making the sampling decision.
-With regards to the model update, when the true label $y_t$ of $\mathbf{x}_t$ is queried, the Gaussian distribution in Equation \ref{eq:weights} is updated by minimizing an objective function based on the Kullback-Leibler (KL) divergence given
+With regards to the model update, when the true label $y_t$ of $\mathbf{x}_t$ is queried, the Gaussian distribution in Equation \ref{eq:weights} is updated by minimizing an objective function based on the Kullback-Leibler divergence \citep{Joyce2011} to ensure the updated model is not too different from the previous one.
+The sampling decision uses an additional parameter to the margin $\widehat{p}_t$, which is defined as